-Brian Dean of Backlinko does a great job of this with his yearly “Definitive Guide to SEO.”
+Brian Dean of Backlinko, a top SEO company, does a great job of this with his yearly “Definitive Guide to SEO.”
 Anytime you search keywords such as “SEO 2019,” “SEO trends,” etc. his annual guide is in the top 3.
 Every year Dean updates this one page to include the essential SEO initiatives on which agencies and businesses should focus.
 He expertly shares case studies, relevant links, informative videos, and embedded images.
 To date, people shared this page over 14,000 times.
 Imagine how many leads this all-star page earns!

 2. Update your page once per year